We see them in the garden frequently, but what makes a beetle a beetle?

 Beetles use camouflage, toxicity, mimicry and active defense measures to stay alive.
 Some species look like bird poop, while others look too much like wasps for predators to give them a taste.
 Other species use color to blend into the scenery.
 They can also secrete chemicals that make themselves taste bad.
 Some of these chemicals also provide protection against microbes.
 Very often, beetles get these chemicals from the plants they eat.
 Some species can spray these chemicals with surprising accuracy!
 Larger beetles have horns or spines, used to attack would-be predators.

 Beetles as pollinators

-Beetles are generally attracted to large, flattened or cup-shaped off-white or green flowers, or those with heavy scents similar to decaying matter.
+While not significant pollinators, beetles are generally attracted to large, flattened or cup-shaped off-white or green flowers, such as dill, carrot, and other umbellifers, or those with heavy scents similar to decaying matter.

 Beetles as pests

 Since larval beetles tend to feed voraciously on agricultural crops, they are mostly considered pests.
 According to a study by Mississippi State University, the boll weevil came into the U.S. from Mexico in 1892.
 Traveling an average of 100 miles a year, this little beetle has cost the cotton industry an estimated $13 billion!
 Beetles are also responsible for destroying American elm populations because they can carry Dutch Elm Disease.